 In a tight job market like this one, companies must find innovative ways to compete for workers.
 Higher pay and signing bonuses are one way, but inflation takes a bite out of every hourly increase.
 Studies across the U.S., including in Nevada, show that workers care about their health benefits almost as much as they do about their pay.
 You can attract the talent you need with essential health benefits.

 Start with the basics: health insurance, paid time off, and retirement assistance are crucial for a benefits package.
 Next, select additions to appeal to your workforce.
 For example, maybe you have a concentration of recent college graduates who would welcome help with student loan debt.
 Matching those loan payments is one increasingly popular way to support workers who are overburdened with debt and feel unable to contribute to their retirement plans.
 Or, if your employees are more likely to be parents with young children, consider a childcare subsidy or flexible spending account contribution.

 Think creatively about how to add to employee satisfaction without spending heavily.
 For example, many employees want flexible hours and remote work options.
 Depending on your company’s needs, allowing workers to shift their schedules or work from a different location might not have a financial cost.
 But in return, you could reap the reward of an engaged, dedicated team.

 Call our licensed and experienced insurance agency today to learn more about what we offer.
-We’ll explain all the possibilities and help you come up with a suitable group plan.
+We’ll explain all the possibilities and help you come up with a suitable group health plan.
 Once we are certain you’re satisfied, we will present you with a no-obligation, FREE estimate.

 Some frequently asked questions regarding health insurance coverage in Nevada are answered below: